danielneil/Smart-Worm-Habitat/README.md

   <img src="https://github.com/danielneil/Smart-Worm-Bin/blob/main/images/cf-bin.jpg?raw=true">
 </p>

-## What is it "smart"?
+## How is it "smart"?

-Well, it uses a computer to monitor the following:
+Well, it uses a little computer (nawww) to monitor the following:

 * Outside Temperature
 * Inside Temperature